DesignerDenin/Pulmonary-UI/WEBSITE/README.md

 > P.S.
 Make sure API is set up locally before performing actions

-If there seems to be issues with API connectivity, check if the Address given in the `...` button beside the Upload Audio button has any of the addresses mentioned in the API `python app.py` runtime logs
+If there seems to be issues with API connectivity, check if the Address given in the `...` button beside the `Upload Audio button` has any of the addresses mentioned in the `python app.py` runtime logs